0x20F/carbon/README.md

 ```bash
 cargo install carbon-cli
 ```
 Just make sure you have a `.local` directory in your **home** folder.
-That's where Carbon will keep track of all the settings you choose while using it.
+That's where Carbon will keep track of all the settings you choose while using it (in a file called `carbon-footprint.yml`)

 <br/>